demergent-labs/azle/README.md

 ## Contributing

+Please see the good first issue and help wanted issues to get started contributing to the branch.

 All contributors must agree to and sign the [Azle License Extension](/LICENSE_EXTENSION.md).

 Before beginning work on a contribution, please create or comment on the issue you want to work on and wait for clearance from Demergent Labs.